angrave/Moodle-mbz-to-excel/README.md

 ## Main Features

-* In addition to native unix epoch timestamp, timestamps are recorded as readable UTC strings
+* In addition to native unix epoch millisecond timestamps, timestamps are recorded as readable UTC strings
 * HTML content is extracted as plain text
 * Text encoded as base-64 is decoded
 * Moodle userid are converted into anonymous ids (that can be specified external or defined as random hex digits)